longhorn/website/content/docs/1.5.0/snapshots-and-backups/scheduling-backups-and-snapshots.md

 Then Longhorn will automatically create snapshots or backups for the volume at the recurring job scheduled time, as long as the volume is attached to a node.
 If you want to set up recurring snapshots and backups even when the volumes are detached, see the section [Allow Recurring Job While Volume Is Detached](#allow-recurring-job-while-volume-is-detached)

 You can set recurring jobs on a Longhorn Volume, Kubernetes Persistent Volume Claim (PVC), or Kubernetes StorageClass.
-When a recurring job is set on the Volume, it will synchronize with its associated PersistentVolumeClaim, and vice versa.
+> Note: When the PVC has recurring job labels, they will override all recurring job labels of the associated Volume.

 For more information on how snapshots and backups work, refer to the [concepts](../../concepts) section.